aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

 7. Once the script completes, review the findings which have been uploaded to the S3 bucket
     Unprocessed JSON from each account/region will be included in the zip file.

+## **Future Analysis Executions**

+- Automated via Cron:
-8. OPTIONAL: If during deployment, the Cloudformation paramater "ScheduledAnalysis" was set to true, a cron file "/etc/cron.d/naa-schedule" will exist.
-This cron entry will automatically execute the naa-script.sh based on the schedule set.
-If the schedule needs to be adjusted, the "/etc/cron.d/naa-schedule" file can be manually tuned.
+    If during deployment, the Cloudformation paramater "ScheduledAnalysis" was set to true, a cron file "/etc/cron.d/naa-schedule" will exist on the EC2 instance.
+    This cron entry will automatically execute the naa-script.sh based on the schedule set within the cron file.
+    If the schedule needs to be adjusted, the "/etc/cron.d/naa-schedule" file can be manually tuned with an editor.
+- Manual:
+    Log into the EC2 instance and execute the commands to start the analysis:

+    ```bash
+    sudo -i
+    screen
+    cd /usr/local/naa
+    ./naa-script.sh
+    ```

 ## **Exclusions**

+In order to exclude known good findings from analysis output, an exclusion process has been built.

-1. A variable named S3_EXCLUSION_FILE can be set to true (default) or false.
+- A variable named S3_EXCLUSION_FILE in naa-script.sh can be set to true (default) or false.
   - If true, the script will retrieve a copy of the EXCLUSIONS_FILE (default is naa-exclusions.csv) from S3_BUCKET
     - If a failure is generated, errors will be displayed, a local default local file will be created if it doesn't exist already, and then it will be uploaded to the S3 bucket.
     - During script executions, the EXCLUSIONS_FILE which is present locally on the EC2 WILL BE OVERWRITTEN with the file located in the S3_BUCKET.
   - If false, the script will generate a local EXCLUSIONS_FILE if it doesn't exist
-2. Edit this file and specify details about findings (one per line) to the file to exclude them from the NAA finding output
+- Edit this file and specify details about findings (one per line) in the file to exclude them from the NAA finding output
-    - IF S3_EXCLUSION_FILE is true, edit the EXCLUSIONS_FILE in the S3 bucket and if false, edit the local EC2 EXCLUSIONS_FILE
+  - If S3_EXCLUSION_FILE is true, edit the EXCLUSIONS_FILE in the S3 bucket and if false, edit the local EC2 EXCLUSIONS_FILE
     Utilize the format: resource_id,secgroup_id,sgrule_cidr,sgrule_portrange
     e.g. eni-06332dd60bb1f9a02,sg-0d3ffa3243275bc9a,0.0.0.0/0,80 to 80

 ## **Appendix**